crodier/packet-router/README.md

 See the problem:  **problem.txt** (suitable for interviews)

-This problem, explores Java from the perspective of the work of Leslie Lamport, of Byzantine Generals and general fame:
+This problem, explores Java from the perspective of the work of Leslie Lamport, inventor of 'Byzantine Generals' and other concurrent theory:

 - https://en.wikipedia.org/wiki/Leslie_Lamport
 - http://lamport.azurewebsites.net/pubs/pubs.html